bahtiyartan/troia/docs/48File.rst

 -------------------
 .

-Sample 1: Reading & Writing Files
+Sample 1: Writing Files
 ---------------------------------

+Write a piece of TROIA code that:

+	- Writes the list of files in a given folder to a file.

 Sample 2: Working With Multiple Files
 -------------------------------------